Vaccine Information for Children

 - Teens 12 and older receive the same dose of Pfizer, Moderna, and Novavax as adults do

-- Teens who received the last dose in their primary series or the original (monovalent) booster at least two months ago should receive the updated (bivalent)a booster of the COVID-19 vaccine.
+- Teens who received the last dose in their primary series or the original (monovalent) booster at least two months ago should receive the updated (bivalent) booster of the COVID-19 vaccine.

-For more data on Delaware COVID cases, testing and outcomes, including demographic breakdowns, go to My Healthy Community
+For more data on Delaware COVID-19 cases including demographic breakdowns, go to My Healthy Community